Abstract: Emotional Intelligence – the key to a healthy business, or a ‘pop psychology’ fad?…

 Dr Learmonth doesn’t deny the necessity for the understanding and management of emotions in the business environment; the question is however: are the people managing and manipulating the emotions of people in the business environment properly qualified to do so?

 Unfortunately, she says, unless the emotional intelligence industry is properly regulated, it risks being just another fad in pop psychology, the bloated well of self-help philosophies.

-Originally published on 13 June 2012 in Business Day Health News
+Originally published in Business Day Health News